 In August 2018, the Financial Accounting Standards Board ("FASB") issued an Accounting Standards Update ("ASU") that revises certain aspects of the measurement models and disclosure requirements for long duration insurance and investment contracts.
 The FASB's objective in issuing this ASU is to improve, simplify, and enhance the accounting for long-duration contracts.
-The revisions include updating cash flow assumptions in the calculation of the liability for traditional life products, introducing the term 'market risk benefit' ("MRB") and requiring all contract features meeting the definition of an MRB to be measured at fair value and simplifying the method used to amortize deferred policy acquisition costs and deferred sales inducements to a constant basis over the expected term of the related contracts rather than based on actual and estimated gross profits and enhancing disclosure requirements.
+The revisions include updating cash flow assumptions in the calculation of the liability for traditional life products, introducing the term 'market risk benefits' ("MRBs") and requiring all contract features meeting the definition of an MRB to be measured at fair value and simplifying the method used to amortize deferred policy acquisition costs and deferred sales inducements to a constant basis over the expected term of the related contracts, rather than based on actual and estimated gross profits and enhancing disclosure requirements.
 The ASU is effective for the Company on January 1, 2025.
 Early adoption of this ASU is permitted.
-We are in the process of evaluating the impact this guidance will have on our financial statements.
+As there are no MRBs for our policyholders, we do not expect this guidance to have a material impact to the Company's financial statements.
+Only expected changes are the additional disclosure requirements related to the Policy Benefit Reserves.